Bodyswap (Red Dwarf): Cultural references

 Alfred Hitchcock is referenced by Rimmer when describing Lister's silhouette.
 While using the toilet with Lister's body, Rimmer hums The Grand Old Duke of York tune to himself.
 It is from this experience that Rimmer references Star Treks Spock when describing Lister's urine.
 Rimmer also recites Clint Eastwood's line from Sudden Impact.

+A section of Rimmer's dialogue (When you're younger you can eat what you like, drink what you like and still climb into your 26-inch-waist trousers and zip them closed.
+The you reach that age – 24, 25 – your muscles give up, they wave a little white flag, and without any warning at all you're suddenly a fat bastard.") was sampled by the British band Carter the Unstoppable Sex Machine on the track Surfin' USM, on their 1991 album 30 Something.

 Reception

-The episode was originally broadcast on the British television channel BBC2 on 5 December 1989 in the 9:00pm evening time slot.
+The episode was originally broadcast on the British television channel BBC2 on 5 December 1989 in the 9:00p.m. time slot.

 Remastering

-The remastering of Series I to III was carried out during the late 1990s.
-General changes throughout the series included replacement of the opening credits, giving the picture a colour grade and filmising, computer generated special effects of Red Dwarf and many more visual and audio enhancements.

-Changes made specific to "Bodyswap" include the Starbug and Blue Midget chase scenes have been replaced with a CGI sequence.
+Changes made to "Bodyswap" include the Starbug and Blue Midget chase scenes have been replaced with a CGI sequence.
 The scene with Rimmer, as Cat, playing around with food has been added to the ending.